-The successful implementation of this Quality Assurance Plan (QAP) for this project rests on the level of commitment by top management that ensures that the quality elements are understood, implemented, and maintained throughout all phases of the project.
+The successful implementation of this Quality Assurance Plan (QAP) for this project rests on the level of commitment by top management that ensures that the quality elements are understood, implemented and maintained throughout all phases of the project.

+and maintained throughout all phases of the project.

 Contractor input:

 STATEMENT OF COMMITMENT to QUALITY:

 (Input quality statement)

 (Approved by highest level of management) DATE:

-In this section, identify management's commitment to quality, and ensure that the commitment is understood, implemented, and maintained.
-Personnel assigned to this project shall be identified in an organizational chart format.
-Those personnel responsible for assuring quality must be independent of those having direct responsibility for the work being performed:
+In this section, identify management's commitment to quality, and ensure that the commitment is understood implemented, and maintained.
+Personnel assigned to this project shall be identified in an organizational char format.
+Those personnel responsible for assuring quality must be independent of those having direct responsibility for the work being performed: ORGANIZATIONAL CHART

-ORGANIZATIONAL CHART

 (Insert the company's organizational chart)

-Roles & Responsibilities: Include in this section assigned personnel duties and responsibilities within this project that are identified in the organizational chart.
+Responsibilities : Include in this section assigned personnel duties and responsibilities is project that are identified in the organizational chart.

-within this project that are identified in the organizational enact.

-Contractor input:
+Contractor r input:

-In this section, document the roles and responsibilities of key personnel (by functional position only) assigned to the project:
+In this sect to the proje tion, document the roles and responsibilities of key personnel (by functional position only) assigned ect:

-Example Positions:
+Example I Positions:

-Project Manager:
+Project M anager:

-Quality Assurance Representative:
+Quality As ssurance Representative:

-Inspection Personnel:
+Inspection n Personnel: